carpentries-incubator/SDC-BIDS-dMRI/_episodes/diffusion_tensor_imaging.md

 Let's take a look at what the FA map looks like!
 An FA map is a gray-scale image, where higher intensities reflect more anisotropic diffuse regions.

-_Note: we will have to first create the image from the array, making use of the reference anatomical_
+We will create the FA image from the scalar data array using the anatomical reference image data as the reference image:

 ~~~
 import matplotlib.pyplot as plt # To enable plotting within notebook